-In leaning and reaching forand reaching for-ward his knees had sunk almost to the thighs.
+In leaning and reaching for-ward his knees had sunk almost to the thighs.
 He felt more water getting into his legs but not very much.
-He took his hunting gear off and began to run around rapidly stamping his feat against the ice to work up feet against the ice to work up good circulation around his feet.
-This he did for about five minutes.
-His feet began to tingle - a good sign.
-If I could warm the moisture with the heat from my body I think I can make it home with-out freezing my feet," he he thought.
+He took his hunting gear off and began to run around rapidly stamping his feet against the ice to work up good circulation around his feet.

+This he did for about five

+minutes.
+His feet began to

+tingle - a good sign.

+If I could warm the moisture with the heat from my body I think I can make it home without freezing my feet," he thought.

 Father was still four and a half miles from the village.
-The day was getting late and darkness was approaching.
+The day was getting late and darkness was getting late and darkness was approaching.
 He set out dragging the seal going as fast as he could.
 When he felt his feet getting cold, he stopped and ran around to work up good circulation.
-He did this several circulation.
-He did this several times on the way.
-He was approaching the vil-lage from the south side this time instead of the usual north side.
+He did this several times on the way. times on the way.

+times on the way.

+He was approaching the village from the south side this time instead of the usual north side.
 "My wife and children will be looking for me there," he thought.
-He noticed the light on the north side of the village and knew the neonle were village and knew the people were looking for him.
+He noticed the light on the north side of the village and knew the people were looking for him.
 He was comforted and distressed that he had caused all the anxiety.